sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 1. Select **Discovery and Network --> Services** in your left-handed dashboard navigation pane

-2. Click on button `+ Create Service` in the detail view.
+2. Click on the button `+ Create Service` in the detail view.

 3. In the "Create Service" view, keep the preset "Simple".